 Milk and Other Dairy Products

 What could be wrong with offering your cat a saucer of milk or a piece of cheese?
-Although kittens are able to tolerate milk, most adult cats cannot.
+Most cats are lactose-intolerant.
 Their digestive system cannot process dairy foods, and the result can be digestive upset with diarrhea.

 Beer, liquor, wine, foods containing alcohol -- none of it is good for your cat.
 That's because alcohol has the same effect on a cat's liver and brain that it has on humans.
 But it takes far less to do its damage.
 Just two teaspoons of whisky can cause a coma in a 5-pound cat, and one more teaspoon could kill it.
 The higher the proof, the worse the symptoms.